 - Prepare team members for the change management component of the process.
-Make your team aware that CHANGE WILL HAPPEN as part of your deployment.
+Make your team aware that CHANGE WILL HAPPEN as part of this deployment.
 Changing routines and learning new systems can be stressful.
 This is an organizational shift, and you need to have a training and rollout plan associated with that change for everyone down the line.
 Having team members who are cheerleaders for change within their own roles can help to cement the success of your change management strategy.

 2. Know what needs to be done to replace your existing sourcing software